pepa65/fail2drop/README.md

-# fail2drop v0.13.4
+# fail2drop v0.13.5
 **Drop repeat-offending IP addresses in-kernel (netfilter)**

 * Repo: github.com/pepa65/fail2drop
 * License: GPLv3+
 * After: github.com/apache2046/fail2drop
-* Linux single stand-alone binary distribution with Golang source.
+* Linux small single stand-alone binary distribution with Golang source.
 This version uses a rule for each banned IP.
 * Bash version that requires package `nftables`.
-The bash version uses sets with a single rule.
+The bash version uses sets of IP addresses with a single rule.
 * IPs dropped in-kernel with Netfilter (nftables) rules.
 * Package `nftables` (binary `nft`) does not need to be installed (but do install it to check state/results!).
 * Can install systemd unit file for automated start, runs fine without systemd.